 Ken's teaching and research focus upon Reformation topics, Anglo-American Reformed groups, Puritanism and New School and Old School Presbyterianism.
 He has published articles in a range of topics, from early Christian history in Egypt, to contemporary multiculturalisms and the uses of technology in theological education.

 He is a member of the Presbyterian Church (U.S.A.) and frequently teaches adult education classes throughout the Chicago area.
 He is a veteran teacher of Sunday school for four-year-olds.

-Education at Ph.D.
-University of Chicago Divinity School
+Ken earned his Ph.D. at the University of Chicago Divinity School.

 H 300: History Survey I